What is Carbon Sequestration?

 ScienceDirect: Carbon sequestration is the removal of carbon from the atmosphere (e.g., by photosynthesis) to relatively stable storage in the terrestrial system (e.g., peatland soils).

-Me: a range of things that can be done to reduce CO2 emissions to make our planet better and incent food producers, and farm land owners, to implement sustainable standards and farming practices.
+Me: a range of things that can be done to remove carbon from the atmosphere to make our planet better and incent food producers, and farm land owners, to implement sustainable farming practices.